rahmed29/cobalt/README.md

     <br/>
 </div>

-Cobalt with a few modifications
+**Cobalt with a few modifications**

 1. Replace `crypto.randomUUID()` on the frontend with a UUID function that doesn't require a secure origin
+2. Force the use of version 11.1
-2. TODO: Ability to switch to a random tailscale mullvad exit node
+3. Ability to switch to a random tailscale mullvad exit node

 ---